mobr-ai/sap/README.md

 > **Disclaimer:** WSL2 is not the primary target environment.
 It may work, but
 > Docker, networking, GPU, and volume behavior may require additional tuning.

-1. Enable WSL2 and install Ubuntu
+1. Enable WSL2 and install Ubuntu.

 2. Install dependencies inside WSL:

 ```bash